Congratulations Discovery Award Winners: Round 2!

 We are excited to announce the second round of Discovery Award seed funding, which sees thirteen teams from around the world receive awards between £10,000 and £25,000.
 Winners come from countries including India, Israel, Australia, Belgium, the Netherlands, the USA and the UK.

-You can click on the profiles below for insight into the tests the teams are making (or click here for our bite sized summaries), and what they plan to do in the future.
+You can click on the profiles below for insight into the tests the teams are making, and what they plan to do in the future.
 Teams are at various stages in development of their tests, ranging from proof of concept to beginning clinical validation to fabrication of components for prototypes.
 They’re trying to diagnose all sorts of infections, including urinary tract infections, infections caused specifically by gram negative bacteria, E. coli and bloodstream infections, or sepsis.

 Many of the teams are working on technology that will be able to detect the susceptibility of bacteria to antibiotics, which will be invaluable in guiding specific antibiotic treatments for bacterial infections, helping to further reduce the spread of drug resistance.